Academic edition · v2.0 · July 2026 · changelog

 2.1 Philosophy of mind

 The hard problem.
 The proposal accepts the explanandum named by Nagel (1974) and Chalmers (1995, 1996): there is something it is like to be a conscious system, and no functional story has explained why.
 It rejects the assumption that this requires a bridge from a physical container to a separate phenomenal one.
 In this it is dissolutionist rather than solutionist, but it differs from illusionism (Dennett 1991; Frankish 2016), which dissolves the problem by denying that phenomenal consciousness is what it seems.
 The proposal does not deny phenomenal consciousness.
-It relocates it as the fold's being-from-within, and it treats the demand for a further bridge as the container-logic it is trying to leave behind.
+It relocates it as the fold's being-from-within, and it argues that the demand for a further bridge may itself be the container-logic it is trying to leave behind.
 This relocation is a conjecture, not a proof; the residual difficulty is named in Section 3.

 Self-model theory.
 The fold overlaps substantially with Metzinger's (2003) self-model theory, and the four fold-criteria are close in spirit to his constraints on phenomenal selfhood.
 The departure is metaphysical: Metzinger is a representationalist for whom no self exists, the self-model being a transparent fiction, whereas the proposal treats the fold as a structural reality whose inward orientation is awareness.
 The proposal also extends the structure beyond the brain to the spacetime side, which self-model theory does not attempt.